Close Menu

 We nailed them securely to the edges of the ceiling with nails, ensuring that the studs were firmly attached so that they would not sag.
 This created a clean boundary for the coffered ceiling and provided solid support for the beams.

-After installation of the trim, we began putting in the framing of the grid.
+After the installation of the trim, we began putting in the framing of the grid.
 Beams were cut according to the gap available between the perimeter trim based on our previously calculated dimensions.

 The beams were mounted on the ceiling using a drill and screws to fasten them onto the ceiling to avoid sagging and provide equal distance from each other.